 And thus, in January 2011 Èkó Samba Community was born. “Èkó” being the original/ Yoruba name for Lagos.
 Without realising, Seyi had established the first samba school in Nigeria/ West Africa.
 Today Èkó Samba Community is a non-profit organisation, which enables children from the local community where Seyi grew up, to learn and perform Afro-Brazilian percussion.

-Èkó Samba Community (ESC) started out of the belief that creative arts can be used as a tool to engage and empower children and young people in Lagos, Nigeria.
-Our project is based in the low-income inner-city area of Ijegun-Egba.
-Bridging gaps between children from a mix of social, ethnic and religious backgrounds, our non-profit community-focused project provides the young people with team working and leadership skills as well as improving their social responsibility, communication, and free access to learn and perform together.
+Our project is based in the low-income inner-city area of Ijegun-Egba, Satellite Town.
+Bridging gaps between children from a mix of social, ethnic and religious backgrounds, our non-profit grassroots project provides the young people with team working and leadership skills as well as improving their social responsibility, communication and self-esteem.

 Our aim is to bring together children and young people by combining the roots and community spirit of Brazilian samba with contemporary and traditional Nigerian rhythms to foster a space in which they can both relate to and can act as a catalyst for their own creativity.
 We provide free samba drumming classes to children and young people who live in the local area.
 Above all, we provide a space for children and young people to learn, create, perform and grow together as part of a community.

 Despite encountering many bureaucratic hurdles with regards to getting support for the project in Lagos, Seyi sums up the positives in an interview with Arise magazine: